Nitrogen Cycle in A Fish Tank

 Timing is highly crucial when performing fish-less cycling.
 If you are purchasing your fish online, not local stores, contact your suppliers beforehand to determine when your fish are set to arrive.

 Place the fish food or any suitable ammonia source in an empty fish tank to allow bacteria growth.
-Continually add this ammonia sources to ensure your bacteria won’t die from lacking food.
+Continually add these ammonia sources to ensure your bacteria won’t die from lacking food.
 Invest in a water testing kit to monitor the levels of nitrites, ammonia, and water.

 After your filter has been cycled, you must add some fish to maintain a functional system gradually.
 Like other bacteria-introducing methods, Fish-less cycling won’t cycle your aquarium immediately- it must take some time.